 Asbestos exposure, occupational talc exposure as well as silica exposure have all been proven by studies to increase the risk for Gastric cancer.

 This is not it.
 Even the food that you eat is responsible.
 The excessive amount of salt in the food and overuse of preserved meat rich in N-nitroso compounds can also lead to the inflammation of the stomach walls leading to cancer.

 Obesity may also induce inflammation of the stomach lining which leads to an increased risk for stomach cancer.

-If you have undergone gastric surgery, the chances of you getting gastric cancer are also increased.
+If you have undergone gastric surgery, the chances of you getting stomach cancer are also increased.
 Along with all this, the ionizing radiation from CT scans, X-rays, and other radioactive sources can cause stomach cancer.

 Stomach cancer is seen lower in women than in men.
 This is due to the protective action of estrogen (the female hormone).
 The incidence of stomach cancer has also decreased noticeably in the past few decades.
-The possible explanations being, better lifestyle and diets, understanding the need for the consumption of fresh fruits and vegetables and improved living standards.
+The possible explanations being, better lifestyle and diets, understanding the need for the consumption of fresh fruits and vegetables, and improved living standards.

 Prevention of stomach cancer is thus in our control as long as the genetic factors are not too strong.

 So let us eat healthily and take care of our gut to keep cancer at bay.